vlang/coreutils/README.md

 This repository contains programs equivalent to GNU [coreutils](https://www.gnu.org/software/coreutils/), written in the [V language](https://vlang.io).

+## Goal

+Complete set of coreutils, written as closely as possible to the POSIX spec, with as many GNU extensions as feasible.

+We are looking for solid, working implementations of the commands, not 100% 1-to-1 parity, especially not quirks and unintended side-effects.

 ## Layout

 Each command has it's own separate subdirectory, in case the implementor wishes to create multiple `.v` files to implement a command.